JxhanPatel/imbibe/DBMS/notes/week5.md

 Note: This procedure takes exponential time due to computing $F^+$.

---- 📸 INSERT IMAGE: [Flowchart or algorithm steps for testing dependency preservation showing restrictions of F+ | Figure 7.10 on page 328 of DatabaseSystem-pages-2.pdf] ---

 ### **Polynomial-Time Testing for $\alpha \rightarrow \beta$**
 To check if a specific dependency $\alpha \rightarrow \beta$ is preserved in a decomposition: